Learn how to make an easy kids drawing desk from an existing table, paper towel roll holder, and a paper roll.

 I love encouraging my kids to draw and create.
-As a matter of fact I’ve added spots all over the house with “coloring bins” and construction paper.
+As a matter of fact I’ve added spots all over the house with coloring bins, construction paper and fun learning areas that induce creative skills.
 The one thing we were lacking was a good kids drawing desk with a DIY paper roll holder.
 We do have a small IKEA desk, but I wanted to create a desk with a paper roll so we wouldn’t waste so much printer paper.

 My daughter loves to color and draw and be creative.
 I think we go through a ream of paper every week, no joke.
 I love that she loves to draw.
 That being said, every now and then this momma gets a little tired of the paper and crayons and markers all over the dining room table all the time.
 That’s when I decided to make something; a kids drawing desk with a DIY paper roll holder.
 Y’all, anyone can create this!
 She even painted her toilet paper roll wind chimes here!

 Before I start this project let me share that this isn’t a DIY desk, but an easy project that anyone (especially busy mom’s) can pull together with just a few supplies.
 Here we go!